joshkunz/tumblr2rss/README.md

 Turn your tumblr dashboard into an RSS feed, because apparently the tumblr team decided this was a bad idea.

-A copy of this is running on my website at [rss.joshkunz.com]("http://rss.joshkunz.com/tumblr/dashboard")
+A copy of this is running on my website at [rss.joshkunz.com](http://rss.joshkunz.com/tumblr/dashboard) just follow the steps and you will get a link like `rss.joshkunz.com/tumblr/dashboard/<user-name>.rss` which can be used in your feed reader of choice.

 *Note* This there is a security aspect to this script.
 If you make an rss feed of your dashboard *it will become visible to everyone* for most people this is not